Hyrcania (fortress): Ancient tunnels

-Papyri/Parchments
+Papyri/parchments

-A large group of papyri, remnants of one or more monastic libraries of the 7th and 8th centuries AD, were excavated at the site in 1950 and now reside at the University of Leuven and the Palestine Archaeological Museum (Rockefeller Museum).
-Among the text finds is a 6th-century Christian Palestinian Aramaic parchment fragment, designated syrmsK, which preserves the Western text-type of Acts 10:28-29, 32–41. next to a number of other witnesses of Joshua, Luke and John, Colossians.
+A large group of papyri, remnants of one or more monastic libraries of the 7th and 8th centuries CE, were excavated at the site in 1950 and now reside at the University of Leuven and the Rockefeller Museum.
+Among the text finds are 6th-century parchment fragments of a manuscript in Christian Palestinian Aramaic, designated syrmsK, which preserves the Western text-type of Acts 10:28–29, 32–41, next to a number of other fragments of Joshua 22?, Luke 3:1; 3b–4a and John, Colossians 1:16c–18a; 20b–21.

+It also produced the only find of a letter on papyrus in this Western Aramaic dialect.

 Other findings

 Among other findings are two pieces of a Jewish monumental stone inscription from the second or first century CE, which was inscribed in Aramaic and professionally carved using the Jewish script.
 Another discovery is a burial cave that most likely served as a necropolis for the monks of the Monastery of Kastellion during the Byzantine period and contains murals of 36 saints; a few of them were intentionally vandalized.
-In the neighboring Kh. el-Mird cave, a Christian Palestinian Aramaic inscription mentioning Jesus was discovered.
+In the neighboring Kh. el-Mird cave, a short Christian Palestinian Aramaic inscription was discovered.
+In 2023, two new inscriptions were discovered.
+Both are in Koine Greek, the language used in the New Testament, and written on stone, which makes them unique.
+One hasn't been yet deciphered, while the other, inscribed in red paint on a building stone, has been found to be a paraphrase of part of Psalm 86, where the original invocation of "the Lord" has been replaced by one of Jesus Christ, the community responsible for this adapted Psalm inscription is that of the Byzantine Christian monks, founded in the 5th century CE.